 However, CSMs do not provide tech support or sell the product.
 CSMs form a direct relationship with the customers to ensure they are settled about the product and have everything to get started.
 This relationship provides customers with value propositions to grow and achieve goals while strengthening their relationship with the business.

 Now, let's discuss the responsibilities of a customer success manager.

 CSMs work directly with the customers to develop a professional relationship, guiding them through product, operational services, training, and customer services.
 It is the role of the CSMs to create an influence and explain the value proposition and why you can meet their needs while maintaining long-lasting and healthy relationships with customers.

-For customer success managers, one of the biggest priorities is to onboard new clients, which defines their success.
+One of the biggest priorities for customer success managers is onboarding new clients, which defines their success.
 CSM must educate customers on how to use the products and focus on features they need to learn that help the customer achieve initial value.

 CSMs must show customers the shortest path to get a return on investment as soon as possible and help them realize the importance of your product.

 CSM is responsible for the follow-up with the existing customers, persuading customers to upgrade to higher plans, or even catalyzing them to consider complementary products offered by the company.

 Follow-ups help them avoid the risk of potential churn, which impacts your customer retention rates.
 An in-depth understanding of customers' needs helps them identify opportunities for the company to provide additional services.

 The main goal for CSM is to increase customers' lifetime value through customer retention.
 However, there is another way through upselling and cross-selling.
 CSMs must help customers identify if they are ready to upgrade and why it will be helpful for them to achieve their goals.